 Sparkling wine glasses inhabit almost every photo for Hasia, a Vietnamese restaurant and sushi bar in Denmark.
 They definitely want you to enjoy a nice glass of wine while you eat.
 High-quality photos showcase their food and the restaurant’s fancy interior.
 It’s definitely a location to keep in mind if you’re looking to impress someone.

 The content is well organized and easy to follow — centered blocks break up the layout and create a nice flow.

-The homepage includes a gallery that features delicious food shots.
+The homepage includes a gallery that features delicious food shots and also has key information — the menu, location, phone number, and how to make a reservation.
 This layout, full of different sized blocks, is arranged in a grid that’s easy to pull off with CSS grid in Webflow.

 Clicking READ MORE on the hero image brings up a full description of the historic Restaurant Bonaparte that slides horizontally into place.
 It’s a simple action that reveals more text with a big block of red shifting from right to left.
 An image of a fish with red meat and a sprig of herbs shoot into place on the left.
 This both grabs our attention and economizes screen space.
 It's one of a few interactions sprinkled throughout that brings movement to the page.

 There’s so much that works well visually in this layout, and it’s complemented by great writing.
 There’s an entire section dedicated to the restaurant's story and an insightful profile of the head chef.
 There’s no doubt that when you dine at Restaurant Bonaparte, you’re in store for authentic French cuisine.